Sleeping on an Incline: 5 Easy Ways to Elevate Your Sleep and Health

 Reflux Relief Without the Meds

 If you deal with nighttime acid reflux, you know how uncomfortable it can be.
-Elevating your upper body helps keep stomach acid where it belongs.
-According to the Cleveland Clinic, this is one of the most effective non-medication methods for managing GERD.
+Elevating your upper body helps stomach acid stay in place.
+According to the Cleveland Clinic, head-of-bed elevation is among the most effective non-medication methods for managing GERD.
+Learn more here.

 Better Breathing = Deeper Sleep